What is the Northern Ireland Energy Bills Support Scheme?

 When will I receive the Northern Ireland Energy Bills Support Scheme payment?

 Payments are due to be made from January 2023.
 It’s estimated the payments will start around the middle of January.

 If you are depositing it into a bank account, you will need to have your bank card or account information.
-If redeeming for cash, photo ID will be required and the following photographic ID will be accepted:
+If redeeming for cash, photo ID will be required and the following photo ID will be accepted:

-valid UK or EU / EEA photo driving licence
+Valid UK or EU / EEA photo driving licence

 Armed Forces ID card or Police Warrant card

 Northern Ireland Electoral Identity Card